teopufulete/Political-Tweets-Sentiment-Analysis/README.md

 # Political-Tweets-Sentiment-Analysis

-#### Aiming to predict the 2020 US presidential election results using sentiment analysis.
+#### B.Sc Dissertation: Investigating the role of emotions and cognitive biases in political decision making through sentiment analysis of Twitter data using ML

  - Architecture choices:
       * Bidirectional LSTM - to determine polarity of a tweet